Jordonbc/VREngine/README.md

 ## Installation

->**VREngine currently only has support for Unreal Engine 4.24** but once I have fully migrated the files from my game in to the plugin it will be kept up to date with the latest unreal version.
+>**VREngine currently only has support for Unreal Engine 4.24** but once I have fully migrated the files from my game into the plugin it will be kept up to date with the latest unreal version.

 ### Building from Source